ricmclaughlin/ricmclaughlin.github.com/_posts/2016-06-29-aws-developer-certification-cloudformation.md

 * Outputs -- think `console.log();` you can output stuff like the URL of the website, or other variable.

 ## Functions
 Intrinsic Functions - Some value that you need to access will not be known until runtime; think IP address or DNS name, anything that might vary each time the CloudFormation template is run.
-In these cases use the `Fn::GetAtt`, which retrieves the attribute from a resource, or other functions like `Fn:FindInMap` in template.
-These functions can only be used in the resource, metadata and update policy sections.
+In these cases use the `Fn::GetAtt`, which retrieves the attribute from a resource, or other functions like `Fn:FindInMap` in mappings section.
+These functions can only be used in the  resource properties, metadata attributes, and update policy attributes.

 CloudFormation Rollback - If a CloudFormation template run does not complete successfully then by default it all gets rolled back which feels like something very similiar to a transaction.